pitch2/pitch2/README.md

 - 👋 Hi, I’m @pitch2
 - 👀 I’m coding mostly in Python and HTML (CSS...)
 - 🌱 I’m currently learning university in France
-- 📫 If you pick me up, my instagram @pichon_adrien, my discord is pitch1on
+- 📫 If you pick me up, my discord is pitch1on
 - </> My current project is ???
 - I love servers